kerberos-io/documentation/73_addons/4_People_Counting.md

 	http://localhost:25000

+Please note that if the NodeJS application runs on another machine than on which Kerberos.io is running, you should replace localhost by the ip-address of that remote machine.

 ### GUI

 We will create a simple **nodejs** application using **socket.io** which will listen on port 250000 for **POST** events.
 When the application receives a **POST** event, it will dynamically increase the incoming and/or outgoing counters.
 To get started we will clone following repository: